manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 Serverless is a design pattern which aims to remove many issues development teams typically face when maintaining servers or services, enabling them to focus on delivering value and benefit quickly and efficiently.
-Instead of running our own services which require large upfront purchasing and procurement costs, along with the ongoing maintenance cost (both monetary and developer time), in serverless we eschew this cost and only pay for what we use.
+Instead of running servers which require large upfront purchasing and procurement costs, along with the ongoing maintenance cost (both monetary and developer time), in serverless we eschew this cost and only pay for what we use.

 However using a large amount of serverless resources also has it's drawbacks, in particular the difficulties in testing.